-The UNESCO-Japan Prize on Education for Sustainable Development
+UNESCO-Japan Prize on Education for Sustainable Development

 The Prize and award winners recognize the role of education in connecting the social, economic, cultural and environmental dimensions of sustainable development.
-The Global Action Programme on ESD (GAP) calls for scaling up of ESD action at all levels as a means of implementing all the Sustainable Development Goals.
+It was established by the Executive Board of UNESCO at its 195th session within the framework of the Global Action Programme (GAP) on ESD and officially announced at the UNESCO World Conference on ESD (10-12 November 2014, Aichi-Nagoya, Japan).
+The GAP calls for scaling up of ESD action at all levels as a means of implementing all 17 Sustainable Development Goals.

-- 29/30 June 2016: International Jury Meeting
+- 11/12 July: International Jury Meeting

-- Mid-September 2016: Announcement of the Prize Winners
+- 15 October: Announcement of the Prize-winners

-- 11 October 2016: Award Ceremony in Paris, France
+- 15 November: Award ceremony in Paris, France

 Follow us on social media via the hashtag #ESDprize